-- the Royal Shakespeare Company (where BP currently sponsors the £5 ticket scheme for 16-25 year olds)
+- the Royal Shakespeare Company (to sponsor the £5 ticket scheme for 16-25 year olds)

-The deal is for £7.5 million in total, a reduction from the £10 million that BP is spending on the current five-year deal, due to end in 2017.
-The new deal no longer includes Tate, and includes the RSC for the first time.
+The deal was for £7.5 million in total, a reduction from the £10 million that BP spent on the last five-year deal.
+The new deal no longer included Tate, but included the RSC for the first time.

-We are deeply concerned that our cultural institutions are allowing themselves to be used by BP to obscure the destructive reality of its activities with a veneer of respectability.
+We are deeply concerned that some of our cultural institutions are still allowing themselves to be used by BP to obscure the destructive reality of its activities with a veneer of respectability.

 Frequently Asked Questions